colinatkins/semantic_suggestion/README.md

 1. **Data Gathering**: Collects title, description, keywords, and content for each subpage of the specified parent page.
 2. **Similarity Calculation**: Compares page pairs using a word intersection and union method.
 The similarity score is the ratio of common words to total unique words, weighted by field importance.
 3. **Proximity Threshold**: Only pages with similarity scores above the configured threshold are considered related and displayed.
-4. **Caching Scores**: Calculated scores are stored in `tx_semanticsuggestion_scores` table for performance optimization.
-These are updated periodically or when page content changes.
+4. **Database Storage**: Calculated scores are stored in the `tx_semanticsuggestion_similarities` table for optimal performance.
+These are updated based on your scheduler task configuration.

 ## 🎨 Display Customization